standardrb/standard/README.md

 This has resulted in innumerable teams arguing how to configure their linters and formatters over literal decades.
-Some teams routinely divert time and energy from whatever they're building to reach concensus on where commas should go.
+Some teams routinely divert time and energy from whatever they're building to reach consensus on where commas should go.
 Other teams have an overzealous tech lead who sets up everything _his favorite way_ and then imposes his will on others.
 It's not uncommon to witness passive-aggressive programmers change a contentious rule back-and-forth,